EDCD/EDMarketConnector/plugin/ARCHITECTURE.md

 1. `edmc_plugin`
 2. `hook`
+3. `provider`

 `ecmc_plugin` is a class decorator that marks the given class as an edmc plugin to be instantiated later in loading

 `hook` is a function decorator that marks the given function as an edmc callback for any number of events

+`provider` decorates a function that provides information, such as ship and station links for the main EDMC UI.

 ### Loading